i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### Registration through PhpSwitcher

-  **1. Login into the panel as administrator and go to the PhpSwitcher interface** **2.
-Create a new PHP version with the following parameters:**
+1. **Login into the panel as administrator and go to the PhpSwitcher interface**
+2. **Create a new PHP version with the following parameters:**

 <table>
 	<tr>